Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Little shags

-At two-thirds the size of the black and the pied shag, the little shag is New Zealand’s smallest, measuring 56 centimetres long and weighing 700 grams.
+The little shag is known to Māori as kawaupaka.
 The species Phalacrocorax melanoleucos is found in Australia and other parts of the east Pacific; the subspecies Phalacrocorax melanoleucos brevirostris is found throughout New Zealand, where it is protected.
 There are between 5,000 and 10,000 breeding pairs.

-Known to Māori as kawaupaka, it comes in a variety of plumages: juveniles are all black, whereas adults are black on the back with various white front markings – sometimes just at the throat, or covering the whole front, or a mix of the two.
-It is equally at home in fresh or salt water, and eats fish, freshwater crayfish, smelt, bullies, and sometimes frogs and tadpoles.
+The little shag comes in a variety of plumages: some juveniles are all black, whereas adults are black on the back with various white front markings – sometimes just at the throat, or covering the whole front, or a mix of the two.
+It is equally at home in fresh or salt water, and eats fish (including smelt and bullies), freshwater crayfish and sometimes frogs and tadpoles.
 It tends to feed close to shore in shallow waters.

 Little shags live for up to six years.
 They live in large colonies of about 200 nests, laying two to five pale blue-green eggs between August and February.
 Nests are usually built in large trees.